datagovsg/live-parking-info/presentation/presentation.md

 * Keeps our app simple!
 * Some information can only be provided by certain people/organisations (e.g. price of Bitcoin)

-^standing on the shoulders of giants
 ^show repos for different libraries
 ^show demo of opencv

+---

+# Demo of OpenCV

+* We can stand on the shoulders of giants by using these libraries
+* Value adding instead of rebuilding

 ---